Juanfrank/AA_CombatExtendedPatch/README.md

 Alpha Animals Combat Extended Patch for CE/RimWorld 1.1

 ## Disclaimer ##
-I do not own nor have any intellectual property rights over Alpha Animals nor Combat Extended.
-This is a voluntary project made for the purpose of making these both mods be compatible with each other.
+I do not own nor have any intellectual property rights over Alpha Animals, RimWorld nor Combat Extended.
+This is a voluntary project made for the purpose of making both these mods be compatible with each other.

 The Patch might have some balance issues, in which case I **kindly** beg of you to do the adequate PR request or just send me a message with the proposed changes.